Your Guide To An Epic [3-Day] #vanlife Joshua Tree Camping Trip

 - Be considerate of other visitors

-Your first night in Joshua Tree is yours for the choosing!
+Your first night of Joshua Tree camping is yours for the choosing!
 Soak up the sunset from the comfort of your custom campervan conversion or pop back into town for a bite and/or drink.

 Once fueled up and ready to go, the Chasm of Doom is a great spot for fellow adrenaline junkies.
 From the Chasm of Doom website, “When you enter Joshua Tree’s Chasm of Doom, your fate is sealed.
 Your life becomes an experience of mystery, steep climbs, steeper drops, chimneying, and death-defying squeezes…”.
 Need we say more?